 Getting back to the product itself, the Skin Correcting Foundation has an elegant, fluid texture that's a pleasure to blend.
 It sets to a natural matte finish that makes skin look fantastic: Natural, dimensional, yet still skin-like, even with the light to medium coverage this provides.

 This foundation's texture and finish are excellent, which is why it's such a letdown that the sunscreen doesn't go the distance.
-If you decide to try this, you'll want to apply it over a broad-spectrum sunscreen rated SPF 15 or greater (see More Info for details).
+If you decide to try this, you'll want to apply it over a broad-spectrum sunscreen rated SPF 30 or greater.

 The Precision Spot Corrector doesn't fare as well as the foundation, but it's not bad.
 It's worth pointing out that each shade of Corrector was designed to match the corresponding shade of foundation.
 In other words, each foundation shade has its own Corrector shade that matches the foundation exactly but provides more coverage.
 That means you'll still need a concealer that's a shade or two lighter if you need to lighten or brighten shadowed areas or dark circles.

 Texture-wise, the Corrector is creamy, but it drags a bit over the skin, making it tricky to blend evenly.
 It doesn't provide as much coverage as a good concealer, but it does camouflage minor imperfections.
 The finish is satin imbued with subtle sparkles—and the formula is too thick and waxy for use over breakouts; however, the liquid foundation is fine for breakout-prone skin.